 - Redwood Mountain Grove - the largest grove (1300 ha) of giant sequoia on Earth.
-Here grows also the tallest gian sequoia in the world.
+Here grows also the tallest publicly announced giant sequoia in the world - Hyperion.

 - Devil's Canyon Colossus - largest incense-cedar (Calocedrus decurrens ((Torrey) Florin), volume 223 m3.
 50.3 m high, diameter 3.78 m.

 - Dorrington sugar pine - largest sugar pine (Pinus lambertiana Douglas).
 Volume 255 m3, diameter 3.53 m, height 66.1 m.